-Radiant Barrier Installation San Diego
+San Diego Radiant Barrier Installation

 During the hot summer days, your attic, just like your car’s interior, can get uncomfortably hot.
 As the temperature rises to 110, 130, 140 degrees or more, the air in your home heats up intensely.
 Consequently, your home cooling system works harder, your power bill spikes, and you end up paying a lot more.
-A better alternative is to invest in a radiant barrier installation.
+A better alternative is to invest in a radiant barrier sheathing.

-This article will teach you everything you need to know about radiant barrier installation, but first things first, radiant barriers are materials designed to help keep your attic cool.
+Radiant barriers are materials designed to help keep your attic cool.
 They deliver the same benefit as power attic ventilators, only that they go to the root cause rather than treating the symptoms.

 The attic gets hot because the radiant energy from the sun beats down on it all day long.
 The sun emits heat energy in the form of electromagnetic radiation (EM).
 Once the electromagnetic radiation hits the earth or any other surface, any of the following three things happen:

 The percentage of the EM radiation that goes to any of these 3 categories depends on the properties of the materials it hits and the wavelength of the specific radiation.
 Radiant barriers installation tries to reduce part 3; the amount of electromagnetic radiation that is absorbed into your roof.